Gideon Spiro: Career

 At the end of those three years Spiro became the editor of T’chelet-Adom (Blue-Red), the organ of the movement that later became the radical Moked party of which he was one of the founders.
-Among others Rubik Rosenthal (later a famous journalist at the newspaper Maariv), Niva Lanir (later a journalist at Haaretz) and Menachem Brinker (Israel Prize winner professor of philosophy and Hebrew literature at Hebrew University of Jerusalem) wrote for the publication.
+Among others were linguist Rubik Rosenthal (later a noted journalist at the mainstream daily Maariv), Niva Lanir (later a journalist at left-leaning daily Haaretz) and Menachem Brinker (Israel Prize laureate professor of philosophy and Hebrew literature at the Hebrew University of Jerusalem) wrote for the publication.
 Anticipating the possibility that he might be forced to make his living outside Israel as a political refugee, Spiro registered in the post-BA Certificate Programme in Tourism and Hotel Management at Haifa University (in affiliation with Cornell University).
 Two years later he returned to Jerusalem, where he received a senior appointment as a manager of the Department for Guests and Tourists in the Ministry of Education, a position he held, at intervals, for ten years.
 Before that he also managed to stay for ten days as a correspondent for the left-wing weekly HaOlam HaZeh on board Abie Nathan’s “peace boat” on its way to Port Said on the second anniversary of the 1973 Yom Kippur War, with the objective of giving 100,000 flowers to the Egyptian people.
 After the “Revolution of 1977”, when the Likud was elected to power under Menachem Begin, Spiro became the coordinator for counseling in the Educational Television in Tel Aviv.
 After Israel invaded Lebanon in 1982 he became one of the founders of Yesh Gvul, an organization of reservists who announced to the government that they would have no part in what they saw as an unjust war.
 He published strongly worded letters and articles in which he expressed harsh criticism of Begin, Sharon and Eitan – the latter two being former commanders of his from his army days – and called for the three of them to be put on trial for war crimes.
 That led to a disciplinary hearing under the rule that a civil servant should not publicly criticize the government’s policies.
 The case lasted for three years at the end of which Spiro was dismissed from his job and he was stripped of his pension and other benefits.
 After an appeal at the Supreme Court his pension was restored to him.
 Spiro was the first Israeli civil servant to be disciplined under that rule.